Paul Mason (journalist): Controversies

-In January 2020, Tom Harris and Harvard student Portia Berry-Kilby accused Paul Mason of anti-Catholicism after he tweeted "I don't want Labour's policy on reproductive rights dictated by the Vatican, thanks", in response to comments made by Labour leadership candidate Rebecca Long-Bailey on abortion during a meeting with representatives of the Roman Catholic Diocese of Salford.
+In 2020, Mason announced that he would not be voting for Rebecca Long-Bailey in the Labour Leadership Election because he "doesn't want Labour's policy on reproductive rights dictated by the Vatican", referencing Long-Bailey being from a Catholic background.
+This was despite Long-Bailey previously stating that she "unequivocally supports woman's right to choose".
+This was labelled as "really shocking" by Owen Jones and as "bigoted" by Aaron Bastani.

 Personal life

 Mason was Father of the Chapel for the National Union of Journalists on Newsnight.
-He is a supporter of Leigh Centurions rugby league club and Manchester United F.C.
+He is a supporter of Leigh Leopards rugby league club and Manchester United F.C.
 He is married to Jane Bruton, who is a nurse.
 He is an atheist.